pjcalvo/pjcalvo.github.io/_posts/2019-10-25-life-is-a-matter-of-perspective.md

 date:   2019-10-25 11:51:10 +0200
 categories: personal
 ---
-I have been working extra these days so my wife has to also work extra and take care of the babies, me and helself.
+I have been working extra these days so my wife has to also work extra and take care of the babies, me and herself.

 Yesterday I went to the supermarket after a rough night of overworking, I was like: "Oh I am going to buy her a coke, or a chocolate, something nice for being there". so I picked a lot of stuff: fruits, some nice lunch, icecream, coke, chocolate (yeah suhar), and when I went to pay it was a bill of €26, but I couldn't pay.